asheniam/azure-grafana-dashboard-templates/README.md

 Example: ./armclient --config.file=sample-azure.yml grafana production AzureMonitorDataSource microsoft.storage/storageaccounts

-production = This string is added to the title of the generated Grafana dashboard AzureMonitorDataSource = This is the name of the Azure Monitor data source on your Grafana server microsoft.storage/storageaccounts = This is the Azure Resource Manager (ARM) resource type
+- production = This string is added to the title of the generated Grafana dashboard<br>
+- AzureMonitorDataSource = This is the name of the Azure Monitor data source on your Grafana server<br>
+- microsoft.storage/storageaccounts = This is the Azure Resource Manager (ARM) resource type<br>

 The armclient tool will generate dashboard JSON files -- one for each region and one for all regions.